hjelfman/hjelfman.github.io/_posts/2022-03-01-ManicMarchOne.md

 ## What is Manic March?

-On Feburary 27, 2022, I thought it would be a great idea to create some sort of content - writing, art, coding, etc. - every day of the next month.
+On February 27, 2022, I thought it would be a great idea to create some sort of content - writing, art, coding, etc. - every day of the next month.
 Luckily, the alliteration worked out.
 This should be the first post in the series.